Health Savings Account (HSA)

 Eligible expenses are defined by the IRS.
 The general rule for medical expenses is that the expense has to be for medically necessary purposes only.
 Cosmetic or optional expenses are not eligible.
 You may also use your HSA for long-term care premiums, COBRA premiums, retiree medical premiums, and Medicare premiums (but not for Medicare Supplement plans).

-Check if your expense is eligible for reimbursement here.
+Check if your expense is eligible for reimbursement with an interactive table here.

 Yes.
 However, if funds are withdrawn for expenses that are not qualified medical expenses, the IRS will impose a 20% penalty tax.
 After the age of 65, the funds can be withdrawn without penalty, but the amount withdrawn will be taxed as ordinary income.

 Yes, as long as the expenses incurred is considered a qualifying medical expenses by the IRS.

 An HSA operates like a banks account and the funds must be available before you can request reimbursement.
 If your expense in January is more than what your HSA account balance, you will have to pay the difference between your expense and your HSA, and pay yourself back once you have sufficient funds available in your account.

 No, you can only be reimbursed for qualifying health care expenses incurred after your HSA has been started.

 - At your first doctors visit-give the receptionist your new insurance card.
 If you’re officially enrolled in your new plan, but your insurance and/or HSA debit card hasn’t arrived in the mail yet, it might be possible to print off a temporary card and use that.
 If not, you may need to pay the full amount out of pocket and get reimbursed once you have your card in hand.